OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 The `;` hides the output, or else the screen will be too jammed.

-!!! note

-    To run MendelImpute in parallel, type `export JULIA_NUM_THREADS=4` **before** starting Julia or Jupyter notebooks.
-See Performance Gotchas #1 on the left for details.

 ## Step 3.5: (only for simulated data) check imputation accuracy

 Since we simulated data, we can check imputation accuracy.